TrackPolitics logoTrackPolitics

 AI-generated

-Sarah Olney has represented Richmond Park as a Liberal Democrat MP since 2019.
-She is currently the Liberal Democrat Spokesperson for Business and serves on the Public Accounts Committee, with a background as Lib Dem spokesperson in areas including Treasury, Cabinet Office, Transport, International Trade and Business, and Energy and Industrial Strategy.
+Sarah Olney is the Liberal Democrat MP for Richmond Park, first elected in 2019.
+She currently serves as the Liberal Democrat Spokesperson for Business (since October 2025) and sits on the Public Accounts Committee and Public Accounts Commission.
+Over her parliamentary career she has held multiple Lib Dem spokesperson roles including Treasury, Transport, Cabinet Office, International Trade and BIS.

 Voting Patterns